jpverkamp/blog/content/reviews/books/Melissa F. Olson/Disrupted Magic/3 - Shadow Hunt.md

 <!--more-->

-{{< goodreads book="Shadow Hunt" text=" Shadow Hunt " >}} is an interesting book.
+[[Shadow Hunt]]() is an interesting book.
 On one hand, pregnant heroines, especially those bearing a  {{< spoiler >}}chosen one, although that only sort of applies here{{< /spoiler >}}  always feels like something of a cop out.
 There was certainly some talk about the problems that come with pregnancy, but it just feels weird.

-Also, Shadow Hunt is probably the first book where I really want to have read {{< goodreads book="Dead Spots" text=" Dead Spots " >}} already.
+Also, Shadow Hunt is probably the first book where I really want to have read *Dead Spots* already.
 We've already heard about the nova wolf (whatever that means), but the luparii witches and the backstory to the bargest seem like something I'm missing.
 So it goes.
 It doesn't hurt the story, you just have to infer a lot more or just go with the flow.

 >  “Hypothetically,” I started again, “if a null wanted to get pregnant, would it be possible?”
 >